jlgerber/cpp_happy_fun_time/session_04/session04.md

 Private data and functions may only be accessed internally by other functions within the class.

-Lastly, protected data and functions may only be accessed by internal functions / data or by internal mechanisms of classes which inherit from the class in which the protected data lives.
+Lastly, protected data and functions may only be accessed by internal functions / data or by classes which inherit from the class in whith the protected data.

 Oh, and access specifiers may be used more than once.
 Anything following an access specifier belongs to it.
 And class data is private by default.
 So if you see data or methods but no specifier, that data and those methods are private....